 Wet waste interceptors in Commercial Kitchens –

 When your commercial kitchen’s sink gets clogged, you not only have a sink full of slimy, dirty water, you have money going down the drain.
 A blocked drain can bring your commercial kitchen to a complete standstill and all work gets halted.
 You won’t have clean dishes and you may even have flooding on your kitchen floor, which leads to a lot of problems.
-Wet waste interceptors help in commercial kitchen planning as well.
+Wet waste interceptors help in commercial kitchen design and planning as well.

 When your sink backs up in the kitchen, you have major problems.
 You can call a plumber to fix the clog and repair your garbage disposal, but the cost of the service calls cut into your profit margin from the restaurant.
 And the repair is only temporary and further problems can happen.
 As a commercial kitchen owner, you are frustrated.
 There has to be a better way and here is where commercial kitchen planning can help you!